 - These five, short-answer essay questions (400 words or less per question).
 Questions include:

 - Which social science question or problem interests you most?

 - Please explain how you plan to utilize the MMSS curriculum to enhance your academic and professional goals.

 - Describe your extracurricular interests and activities you are involved in on campus.

 - How did you hear about the MMSS Program?

 - An up-to-date college transcript.
 (NU students should submit a transcript that includes winter quarter grades.)

 - At least one letter of recommendation from a professor.
-Letters of recommendation should be e-mailed to email@example.com.
+Faculty should send letters of recommendation via e-mail to firstname.lastname@example.org.

 Application for 2023 Fall admission will be live in Winter QuarterBack to top